ethersphere/swarm-guide/contents/runninganode.rst

 ..  note::  Even though you do not need the ethereum blockchain, you will need geth to generate a swarm account ($BZZKEY), since this account determines the base address that your swarm node is going to use.

 In the following examples, swarm's output will be written to a log file.
-These instructions are for getting familiar with swarm and employ a syntax to speed up this documentation a bit (e.g. automatic password entry).
-Note though that the password will remain in plain text in your shell's history.
+Please save your password into a file and replace ``password.file`` with the correct name.

 .. code-block:: none

   swarm --bzzaccount $BZZKEY \
          --datadir $DATADIR \
          --ens-api '' \
-         2>> $DATADIR/swarm.log < <(echo -n "MYPASSWORD") &
+         --password ~/password.file

 The ``swarm`` daemon will seek out and connect to other swarm nodes.
 It manages its own peer connections independent of ``geth``.